 Regardless of the reasons, our adult students find a warm welcome, friendly staff, and a first-class learning environment at MidKent College.

-You could join a full-time programme.
+You could join a full-time programme to either gain a qualification in your current position, or to retrain in a new industry.
 This gives you the chance to choose from our full range of technical and professional qualifications.
 This normally involves three days of College attendance per week, and you will likely be studying alongside other adults as well as young people who have joined us at the start of their careers.

 If you'd like to go to university but don't have formal qualifications such as GCSEs and A-Levels to meet entry criteria, an Access course can help.
 We offer Access pathways in a range of study areas, with an emphasis on helping you to get qualified while building the academic skills you’ll need for university-level education.